 It’s even better the next with a fried egg and toast or a meatloaf sandwich.
-It is even better with my low sodium ketchup and brown sugar glaze.
-Serve it as a main dish with mashed potatoes and no salt added green beans and corn.
+It is even better with my optional low sodium Ketchup or BBQ sauce glaze.
+Serve it as a main dish with mashed potatoes and / or no salt added green beans and corn.

 Most recipes call out 8 servings and average up to 600 or even 900+mg of sodium.
 Almost half or more of your daily budget, if you’re trying to stick to a 1500 mg or less of sodium per day diet.
 I try to keep under 250 mg of sodium for a complete meal.
 I may go over a bit per meal some days, but I know I am low enough overall don’t worry about it.

 One of the biggest culprits of high sodium in meat loaf appears to be the bread crumbs.
 Depending on the brand or bread used it can add 150+ mg of sodium per serving.
 Also, many recipes call for additional salt, garlic salt, celery salt, mustard and high sodium Worcestershire sauce.
 My only concession here was to use a low sodium Worcestershire sauce, which I use often and adds minimalist sodium.

 I have recently discovered a “bread” crumb that has no sodium.
 Called Matzo meal, it comes in a can, much like a Panko product or the seasoned crumbs.
 You will more than likely find it in the international aisle of your grocery store.

 Another thing you could try is crushed up no salt added pretzels.
 I think this would result in a flavorful result without adding sodium.
 I have not tried it as of yet, but intend to next time I make low sodium meatloaf.
 I will give my opinion, then on how it tastes and holds together.